Shaik0Ayman/PORTFOLIO-WEBSITE/README.md

 [WEBSITE LINK](http://54.252.82.82/#home)

-The website is hosted on a AWS Ubuntu server
+The website is hosted on a AWS Ubuntu server using nginx